sarthakrastogi/sarthakrastogi/README.md

 # Hi, I'm Sarthak Rastogi <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="50px">
 </br>

-😄 Pronouns: he/him

-👨‍🎓 BSc in Programming and Data Science from IIT-M + B.Tech in Computer Science from MRU
+👨‍🎓 Graduated with BSc in Programming and Data Science from IIT Madras + B.Tech in Computer Science and ML from MRU

-👨🏼‍💻 2 years of internship experience in ML, and NLP
+👨🏼‍💻 3 years of ML research and software engineering experience in universities and startups around the world.

-🏢 Currently building Generative AI apps at <a href="https://spaceandtime.io/">Space and Time Labs</a>
+🏢 I build AI and vector search apps.

 ## Skills